rking/apple-pie-demo/README.md

-Slow tests?
+Test running slowly?

-Ideally you have fast tests, decoupled code
+Ideally you have fast tests and decoupled code.

 Reality is you don't.

-What can you do?
+You're painted in a corner.

+Sit down and suck your thumb like a baby.

+Just kidding hack your way out.